potrepka/Artifact/README.md

   - Blur
   - Kuwahara
   - Posterize
-  - Monochrome (dither from grayscale)

-The model, as it is, was not found to be very effective at colorizing images.
-Therefore, we use grayscale images as the original image set when training on the monochrome effect.

 Next, we train a CycleGAN model using our modified and original image sets.
 Hyperparameters to note, which may differ from the original CycleGAN paper, are